Deniapple/github_webapp/README.md

 # github_webapp
 Github web app (built with nativefier)
 --------------------------------------
-I made this repo and releases with this webapp
+I made this repo and the releases with this webapp